Michael Jackson’s dance lean explained using Forces

 Michael Jackson’s signature lean in concert.

+You’d be hard-pressed to find anyone who doesn’t agree that Michael Jackson was one of the most influential musical artists of our time.
 But it wasn’t only music he influenced and revolutionised.
 His dance moves defined pop music choreography, and pushed dancers to do more and more extreme moves.

-Now one of his signature moves – the extreme lean from Smooth Criminal – has come under the microscope, with a group of Indian neurosurgeons and self-confessed Jackson fans discussing how he pulled off the move in the Journal of Neurosurgery Spine, and cautioning against those wanting to replicate their idol.
+Now one of his signature moves – the extreme lean from Smooth Criminal – has come under the microscope, with a group of Indian neurosurgeons and self-confessed Jackson fans, discussing how he pulled off the move in the Journal of Neurosurgery Spine, and cautioning against those wanting to replicate their idol.

 The shift of the fulcrum from the sacrum to the Achilles tendon in MJ’s antigravity tilt.
 Credit: Manjul Tripathi.